Ivan Fomin

-Ivan Aleksandrovich Fomin (3 February 1872 – 12 June 1936) was a Russian architect and educator.
+Ivan Aleksandrovich Fomin (Russian: Иван Александрович Фомин; 3 February [O.S.
+22 January] 1872 – 12 June 1936) was a Russian architect and educator.
 He began his career in 1899 in Moscow, working in the Art Nouveau style.
 After relocating to Saint Petersburg in 1905, he became an established master of the Neoclassical Revival movement.
 Following the Russian Revolution of 1917 Fomin developed a Soviet adaptation of Neoclassicism and became one of the key contributors to an early phase of Stalinist architecture known as postconstructivism.

 Early years

 Born in Oryol, Fomin received a classical education at a high school in Riga, and studied mathematics at the Moscow University.
 In 1894, he joined the Imperial Academy of Arts in Saint Petersburg but was expelled in 1896 for political activities.
 After a year of studies in France, Fomin settled in Moscow and passed the tests for a contractor's license.
 He worked for Lev Kekushev and Fyodor Schechtel, two leading masters of Art Nouveau.
 Schechtel assigned him to Moscow Art Theatre project, which exposed Fomin to the public and eventually brought him his first own commissions.